fossasia/eventyay-tickets/video/docs/rest/resources/world.rst

 ===================================== ========================== =======================================================
-id                                    string                     The world's ID title                                 string                     A title for the world about                                 string                     A markdown-compatible description of the world for the
-                                                                 front page
-config                                object                     Various configuration properties permission_config                     object                     Permission rules mapping permission keys to lists of
+id                                    string                     The world's ID title                                 string                     A title for the world config                                object                     Various configuration properties permission_config                     object                     Permission rules mapping permission keys to lists of
                                                                  traits